 Shipping a product rarely is without incident.
 Jostling during transport, a few accidental dings during unloading—all to be expected.
 To keep your labels looking great, make sure you have top-quality materials and adhesives so your products will be as appealing on the shelf as they were when they left the facility.

-With all these strategies in place, a company can leverage visual power to unleash its products on the world—even if it’s its first week in business.
+With all these strategies in place, a company can achieve marketing success by leveraging visual power to unleash its products on the world—even if it’s its first week in business.